Santhosh26/FortifyCI/README.md

 **Running the Script**
 Navigate to the directory containing the script.
 Run the script using Python:
-bash
-Copy code

 python your_script_name.py

 **Understanding the Script**
-The script performs the following steps:
+_The script performs the following steps:_
-Fetches configuration values from the .env file.
+1. Fetches configuration values from the .env file.
-Creates a package using Scancentral.
+2. Creates a package using Scancentral.
-Logs in to SSC and SC-SAST.
+3. Logs in to SSC and SC-SAST.
-Starts a SAST scan using FCLI and retrieves the job token.
+4. Starts a SAST scan using FCLI and retrieves the job token.
-Monitors the scan status until completion.
+5. Monitors the scan status until completion.
-Waits for Fortify SSC to process the scan results.
+6. Waits for Fortify SSC to process the scan results.
-Uploads issues to Jira.
+7. Uploads issues to Jira.
-Queries the application using FCLI to get the count of issues based on severity.
+8. Queries the application using FCLI to get the count of issues based on severity.
-Check the issue counts against predefined limits to determine if the build obtains security clearance.
+9. Check the issue counts against predefined limits to determine if the build obtains security clearance.

 **Troubleshooting**
 Ensure all prerequisites are correctly installed and paths are set.